 It sounds obvious, especially for experienced travellers, but if you forget the essentials, you won’t be able to make the most of your travels.
 Can you imagine sitting on a beach in your jeans rather than your swimsuit?
-Or scaling the highest mountain only to be blinded by the sun because you left you Eyeglasses.com sunglasses at home?
-Worse still, having to spend money on memory cards for your camera or a warm jacket, when you have them at home.
+Or going walking on a beautiful mountain only to find you don’t have your hiking shoes or jacket?
+Worse still, having to spend money on memory cards for your camera when you have them at home.

-Forgetting the essentials can hinder your overall enjoyment, and even though some issues are easily solved, things such as forgetting your passport or leaving your wallet in the taxi are more challenging to overcome.
+Forgetting the essentials can hinder your overall enjoyment, and even though some issues are easily solved, things such as losing your passport or leaving your wallet in an Uber are more challenging to overcome.
 Make a list, check it twice, and then check it again before you go anywhere.
 It’s advised to keep copies of your most important documents in a cloud too or with a trusted friend or relative.

 Don’t Be Afraid to Mingle